stsiwo/e-commerce-starter-kits/app-documentation.md

   ### Payment

+## Payment

+  - we integrate Stripe as our payment system.

+  - this app automatically manage payment and refund.

+    - payment: when a customer purchase items, the payment is done via this app.

+    - refund: when a customer want to cancel/return the items, they can send cancel/return reuquest to the admin. then the admin can decide the refund.

+  ### Security

     - we try to implement more secure payment flow by following:
        1. enable Address Verfication (AVS) e.g, require customers to enter the postal code and the transaction is declined if the postal code does not match with the file.
         - this feature depends on the country where it is supported or not.